zama-ai/fhevm-solidity/README.md

 - **Configurable decryption :** Threshold, centralized or KMS decryption
 - **Unbounded compute Depth :** Unlimited consecutive FHE operations

-_Learn more about fhEVM features in the [documentation](https://docs.zama.ai/fhevm)._
+_Learn more about fhevm features in the [documentation](https://docs.zama.ai/fhevm)._
 <br></br>

 ### Use cases

 FhEVM is built for developers to write confidential smart contracts without the need to learn cryptography.
-Leveraging fhEVM, you can unlock a myriad of new use cases such as DeFi, gaming, and more.
+Leveraging fhevm, you can unlock a myriad of new use cases such as DeFi, gaming, and more.
 For instance:

 - **Confidential transfers**: Keep balances and amounts private, without using mixers.
 - **Tokenization**: Swap tokens and RWAs on-chain without others seeing the amounts.